-I had a tough time parting with this vanilla pound cake.
+I had a tough time parting with this Triple Vanilla Pound Cake with Glaze e.
 It was incredible.
-Each slice was moist, sweetened by 3 layers of vanilla and made heavenly with a pristine vanilla icing that enveloped the entire loaf cake.
+Each slice was moist, sweetened by three layers of vanilla flavors and made heavenly with a pristine vanilla icing that enveloped the entire loaf cake.
 I could barely resist this divinity when I saw the tiny specks from the vanilla pod on the virginal white glossy icing.
 Can you blame me if I wanted to keep it all to myself?

 I baked this Vanilla Pound Cake for friends who had no power, no gas in their cars and were shivering in the cold with no heat.
 A heavy snow storm was in the forecast right after Storm Sandy here in the east coast.
 Another storm was not convenient.
 One of my remedies to trying times is to bake and share it with friends.
 This Vanilla Pound Cake was for friends whose patience was running thin from the lack of everything around us.